The Truth About Playing Lead Guitar With Emotion & A Proven Formula For Writing (And Improvising) Great Guitar Solos

 Step #5: Play The Notes On Guitar With Perfect Accuracy And Fluency

-That said, your guitar technique is one of the keys to easily playing the notes you hear in your head.
+That said, your guitar technique IS one of the keys to playing what you hear in your head.

 Step #6: Express Each Note With Maximum Emotion

 Ok, so you found the right notes on guitar.
 And your hands can play them.
 What’s next?

 Refine your guitar lick and play each note with the most expressive guitar phrasing possible.

 Pay attention to how you play the notes & squeeze maximum emotion from each lick.